-And the reason I'm addressing that question, in particular, is that earlier this year we published a new paper, showing an invention from Armen Gharibans, who’s this extraordinarily talented engineer down at UCSD who figured out a system of measuring continuous stomach contractions, Electrogastrograms, so EGG.
-So if you see EGG, it’s not egg, it means my stomach.
+And the reason I'm addressing that question, in particular, is that earlier this year we published a new paper, showing an invention from Armen Gharibans, who’s an extraordinarily talented engineer down at UC San Diego who figured out a system for measuring continuous stomach contractions: electrogastrograms (EGG).
+If you see EGG, it’s not egg, it means my stomach.

-And we found being now able to listen to the stomach continuously, noninvasively for the first time, all kinds of cool patterns in time.
-So we found that there’s these stereotype reactions to meals.
-There’s also a component dependent upon on the time of day, so likely modulated by the circadian clocks, and then also sleep time independent, you know differently but still modulated by sleep timing.
+We found being able to listen to the stomach continuously, noninvasively, for the first time, all kinds of cool patterns appeared.
+We found that there’s stereotype reactions to meals.
+There’s also a component dependent upon on the time of day, likely modulated by the circadian clocks, and then also sleep time independent, you know differently but still modulated by sleep timing.

 So that’s cool.
 There’s all these different timing systems interacting with my stomach apparently.
 Does that mean that this is changing how my stomach is behaving across the day of the function when I’m eating?

 And wearing this thing, I think Azure described it as sort of like an octopus.
 You know, it’s a lot of stickers on you, so while I was going to do that for a week, I figured I’d pile on some other things too and just try to make a rich data set and examine them.

 The basic experimental paradigm was pretty straight forward.
 Just AB so far.
 We’ll go back and do AB again, but the A, this is a raster plot of when I’m eating across the week.
 So the way you reads this is we have from midnight one day until midnight the next day, and you can see that I’m asleep so there’s nothing going on.
 Then a bunch of ticks starts happening.
 That’s I’m eating through the day.
 Then it goes back to a flatline and that’s when I’m asleep again.
 And then each day is on top of the subsequent day so we’re working at a week here.